haowulab/haowulab.github.io/guitar/guitar.md

 * I should learn more licks to build up my music library.
 * Probably should play a little more finger style on acoustic.
 * Now I completely abandoned classic.
+* I really like Slash.
+Like his music, for example Godfather theme or Anastasia.
+Also really like Sultan of swings by Dire Straight.
+Wish I can play these some day.
+I kind of like Jimmy Page.
+Not a huge fan of Eric Clapton, for his music is kind of bluesy.